hombit/freddi/Readme.md

 ### Executables

-`Freddi` runs from the command line with inline options and/or with a configuration file. `Freddi` outputs file `freddi.dat` with distribution of various physical values over time.
+`Freddi` runs from the command line with inline options and/or with configuration files. `Freddi` outputs file `freddi.dat` with distribution of various physical values over time.
 If `--fulldata` is specified then files `freddi_%d.dat` for each time step are created in the same directory with snapshot radial distributions.
 These data-files contain whitespace-separated data columns with header lines starting with `#` symbol.
 You can set another prefix instead of `freddi` with `--prefix` option and change the output directory with `--dir` option.
 If you choose the Docker way and would like to specify the directory, then avoid using `--dir`